Shop Now

 • Sunlight – Many people notice a correlation between their mood and the weather.
 Particularly, people who spend time outdoors in the sun may have an easier time maintaining a positive disposition than others.

-The evidence for cannabis and emotional health
+The evidence for medical marijuana and emotional health

-Cannabis is taking the stage as the newcomer in the health and wellness, with patients and consumers everywhere confirming its benefits.
+Medical Marijuana is taking the stage as the newcomer in the health and wellness, with patients and consumers everywhere confirming its benefits.
 While the medical industry may be lacking in formal studies to substantiate the effects that marijuana can have on our emotional well-being, that doesn’t mean that science has nothing to say.

 To understand marijuana’s “feed good” effect, you have to know a little bit about the human endocannabinoid system which is responsible for our mood, memory, cognitive processes, and so much more.